 The feedback from those involved at our state conference session last year and the Outcomes Working Group last week, indicates that some people are keen to understand the broader context or investment logic that sits behind the new investment specifications as a starting point, and others need to better understand how outcomes can be used in day to day service delivery before engaging.

-For more information please explore the activity centre of this network space or give Valmae Rose a call on 0417 300 146.
+For more information please explore the activity centre of this network space or give QCOSS on 3004 6900.